brpaz/quickeys/README.md

   - New Tab Group: <Contol><Alt>N
   - Previous tab Group: <Shift><Ctrl><Alt>Up
   - Next tab group: <Shift><Control><Alt>Down

-Working with files:
-  - Create a new document in a new window: <Control>N
-  - Create a new document in a new tab: <Control>T
-  - Open a document: <Control>O
-  - Open the quick open window: <Alt>O
-  - Save the current document: <Control>S
-  - Save the current document with a new filename: <Control><Shift>S
-  - Print the current document: <Control>P
-  - Print preview: <Control><Shift>P
-  - Close the current document: <Control>W
-  - Quit: <Control>Q
 ```

 * This format is the same from [Pretzel](https://github.com/amiechen/pretzel).